The Need for Account-Centric Measurement

 Often, leads are the most reliable thing to track because of their traceability back to their source.
 The farther down the funnel you get, the harder it is to be certain that your numbers are accurate, as more manual data entry and different scenarios and caveats come in.

 With the Account Scorecard release, our goal is to boost marketer confidence in their ability to report on revenue by eliminating the manual steps and subjectivity that usually get involved when marketing teams try to track their revenue influence.

 Account Scorecard will help you do this by leveraging artificial intelligence to bring your data together, clean it up, find otherwise hard-to-reach influence points, and show you that data in a way that can drive strategic decisions and help you (and your leadership) understand progress by program and at-a-glance.

-Once you’re confident that you’re measuring the right things, you’ll be able to refocus on what matters – coming up on
+Once you’re confident that you’re measuring the right things, you’ll be able to refocus on what matters.

 Confidence encourages bold moves and big wins.

 Confidence in your reporting isn’t just about alleviating your marketing ops pains or reporting up and out successfully – when you’re confident that your reporting represents what’s really going on with your programs, you can commit to bold ideas and big bets.